jgwhite/jgwhite.github.io/_posts/2013-06-08-ember-time.md

 *What follows is a re-publication of a [README][repo].*

-The README in question turned out a little better-written and more instructive than I had expected so I figured it deserved to published as a proper little piece.
+The README in question turned out a little better-written and more instructive than I had expected so I figured it deserved to be published as a proper little piece.

 If you think this is shameless recycling of material, feel free to troll